Pennsylvania Veterans Benefits

 Education Benefits for Veterans In Pennsylvania

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Pennsylvania veterans’ benefits programs for education in 2018 and 2019.
+The following are the Pennsylvania veterans’ benefits programs for education.

 Education Gratuity Program

 The Commonwealth of Pennsylvania provides financial assistance (up to $500 per term/semester up to eight semesters) to children of honorably discharged Veterans who have service-connected disabilities and served during a period of war or armed conflict or children of Veterans who die or died in service during a period of war or armed conflict.
 Veteran Eligibility:

 - Died in service during a period of war or armed conflict, or Honorable Discharge

 - Served during established war service dates as determined by the U.S. Dept. of Veterans Affairs

 - Veteran must have a 100% permanent and total service connected disability rating by the U.S. Dept. of Veterans Affairs Child Eligibility:

 - Must be between the ages of 16 and 23, living within Pennsylvania five years prior to application and must attend an approved school within the state